 “A festive, fierce and fun chess tournament!”

 The Dalhousie Atlantic Cup is divided into two sections.
-Section A is designed for players who hold a CFC rating equal to or higher than 1700, while section B is for players with a CFC rating of 1699 or lower.
+Section A is designed for players who hold a CFC or FIDE rating equal to or superior to 1700, while section B is for players with a CFC or FIDE below 1700.
+With 7 rounds and a time control of 1 hour plus a 30-second increment, players will have in this tournament (FIDE and CFC-rated for Section A, CFC-rated for Section B) the opportunity to showcase both their stamina and their skills.

 But the fun does not end there!
 Between the two tournaments, participants can enjoy a variety of events:

-- test their knowledge with a chess quiz for a chance to win prizes;
+• test their knowledge with a chess quiz for a chance to win prizes;

-- team-up with a chess buddy for spirited games of Bughouse, a fun and fast-paced team chess variant;
+• team-up with a chess buddy for spirited games of Bughouse, a fun and fast-paced team chess variant;

-- for a change of pace, join for a friendly soccer match in a nearby park, fostering camaraderie and sportsmanship among the chess community!
+• for a change of pace, join for a friendly soccer match in a nearby park fostering camaraderie and sportsmanship among the chess community!

 The Dalhousie Atlantic Cup is more than just a tournament.
 It is a celebration of the rich culture of the timeless game of chess.
 Whether you are a titled player or an amateur, we invite you to be a part of this great event.
 Make sure to mark your calendars!